 The Merger Agreement also provided for the selling shareholders of The Staubach Company to receive three deferred purchase price payments in cash, the first of which was due on the first business day of the 25th month following the July 11, 2008 closing date (or the 37th month if certain revenue targets are not met), the second of which was due on the first business day of the 37th month following the closing date (or the 49th month if certain revenue targets are not met) and the third of which is due on the first business day of the 61st month following the closing date.
+During 2012, the Merger Agreement was amended such that third Deferred purchase price payment would be paid by the end of 2012 to those former shareholders that extended their employment agreements with us for an extra year.
 The selling shareholders are also entitled to receive an "Earnout Payment," payable after 2010 on a sliding scale if certain thresholds are met with respect to the tenant representation business for the Earnout periods ended December 31, 2010, 2011 and 2012.
 The above summary is qualified by reference to the Merger Agreement, which we have filed with the SEC as an Exhibit to our Current Report on Form 8-K/A dated July 11, 2008.

 Mr. Staubach individually holds a 5.767% interest in each of the above payments.
 Five different trusts for Mr. Staubach's children collectively own a 5.972% interest.
 In 2010, Mr. Staubach received the first of the deferred purchase price payments in the amount of \$4.7 million, and a total of \$4.9 million was paid to the children's trusts.
 In 2011, Mr. Staubach received the second of the deferred purchase price payments in the amount of \$9.3 million, and a total of \$9.6 million was paid to the children's trusts.
 We did not make any Earnout Payments during 2011.
-Mr. Staubach is due to receive approximately \$9.9 million from the third deferred purchase price payment described above, and up to approximately \$7.2 million from the Earnout Payment.
-In total, the children's trusts are due to receive approximately \$10.25 million from the third deferred purchase price payment described above, and up to approximately \$7.46 million from the Earnout Payment.
+In 2012, Mr. Staubach received the third deferred purchase price payments in the amount of \$9.1 million, and a total of \$9.4 million was paid to the children's trusts.
+Mr. Staubach received Earnout payments in 2012 in the amount of \$0.3 million, and a total of \$0.3 million was paid to the children's trust.
+In 2013, Mr. Staubach is due to receive approximately \$1.9 million from the Earnout Payment and the children's trusts are due to receive approximately \$2.0 million.
 Mr. Staubach disclaims beneficial ownership in the children's trusts.